James-HoneyBadger/dreamberd-interpreter/dreamberd-ide-aarch64/README.txt

-DreamBerd IDE - Native Edition
+GulfOfMexico IDE - Native Edition
 =============================

-This is the native DreamBerd IDE, a standalone application for DreamBerd development.
+This is the native Gulf of Mexico IDE, a standalone application for Gulf of Mexico development.

 Features:
 - Native GUI with no external dependencies